manvip28/fin_app/README.md

 ---

 ## 📧 **Contact**
-For any inquiries, feel free to reach out to [Manvitha Pentapati](mailto:manvipentapati@example.com).
+For any inquiries, feel free to reach out to me.